harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/step-and-stage-conditional-execution-settings.md

 Here, the above pipeline's step ``ShellScript_1``  will execute only if the environment name is ``harnessdevenv``.

-When you click ``Run`` you will be prompted to provide a value for your environment during runtime.
-In this case, suppose you select the value as ``harnessdevenv``.
+When you select ``Run``, you will be prompted to provide a value for your environment during runtime.
+In this case, suppose you select the value as ``harnessdevenv``:

 ![](./static/unresolved_runtime_input.png)

-In this case, the the step conditional execution will not get skipped and the variable will get resloved to true.
+In this case, the the step conditional execution will not skip and the variable resloves to true.

 ![](./static/unresolved_expressio_true_1.png)

 In this case, the deploy stage first started the ``Service`` step and then fetched the ``Environment and Infrastructure`` information.
-Afterward, it proceeded with the execution of step ``ShellScript_1 ``.
-Therefore, before the execution of this step, the pipeline had information about the environment, and it checked if the environment name is ``harnessdevenv``.
+Afterwards, it proceeded with the execution of step ``ShellScript_1 ``.
+Therefore, before the executing this step, the pipeline had information about the environment, and it checked if the environment name is ``harnessdevenv``.
 In this case, it was true, so the step got executed.
-Even if it were false, the step would have been skipped, but the variable would still have been resolved.
+If it was false, the step would get skipped but the variable would still get resolved.